 Focus on language

-MAKING THE MOST OF THE MOTHER TONGUE (half day)
+MAKING THE MOST OF THE MOTHER TONGUE (half day workshop)

 ESOL classes can be astonishingly diverse, with learners speaking perhaps ten different languages between them.
 In these situations, can there be a case for using the learners’ mother tongues as a resource?
 We will look at a variety of approaches and activities most of which you can use even if you don’t speak a word of any of their languages!

-OF COURSE: USING A COURSEBOOK AND ENGAGING WITH EMERGENT LANGUAGE (60-90 mins)
+OF COURSE: USING A COURSEBOOK AND ENGAGING WITH EMERGENT LANGUAGE (60-90 mins talk/workshop)

 Recently there has been a focus on dealing with ‘emergent language’, rather than following a syllabus.
 But does this mean that coursebooks are irrelevant?
 Surely coursebooks are ultimately a collection of topics, texts and tasks- the bedrock of any course.
 In this session we look at some ideas for using coursebooks while still allowing the teacher to facilitate and engage with emergent language.